TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-01-12-how-can-we-generate-unit-tests-part-2-building-scoring-script.md

 These 2 files are somewhere in our project.
 How do we get to them?

-First we find all PHP files in source code of project.
+First, we find all PHP files in the project's source code.

 ```php
 $phpFiles = glob('src/**/*.php');